 - Consumers Limited choice

 Due to the quotas, the consumers have a limited choice of products and goods.
-Also, trade protectionism is intended to safeguard industries, companies and jobs actually mean to limit the choice of consumers in terms of quality, quantity and type of product.
+Also, trade protectionism is intended to safeguard industries, companies, and jobs actually mean to limit the choice of consumers in terms of quality, quantity, and type of product.

 - Hinders growth of Infant Industry

-Trade Protectionism hinders the growing pains and maturation process that are vital for an infant industry and also cost government significant amount of money and financial resources in order to protect its infant industry.
+Trade Protectionism hinders the growing pains and maturation process that are vital for an infant industry and also costs the government a significant amount of money and financial resources in order to protect its infant industry.
 This promotes inefficiencies by the infant industry and they do not have any incentives to make efficient, intelligent, long-term investments by borrowing funds or issuing common stock from the domestic international capital markets.

 - Exchange Rate Controls

 Exchange rate controls cause long-term inflation so the domestic nation keeps the value of its currency low in order to sell its goods and products at cheaper prices in foreign markets.
-This will lead to increase in the prices of any foreign products and the consumers will be forced to pay higher prices for goods, products and commodities they need to survive.
+This will lead to an increase in the prices of any foreign products and the consumers will be forced to pay higher prices for goods, products, and commodities they need to survive.